HSGamer/MCServerUpdater/README.md

 ```
 Option                           Description
 ------                           -----------
---build <String>                 The build of the project to download (default: latest)
 --help                           Get the list of arguments
+--projects                       Get the list of projects
 --output <String>                The output file path (default: server.jar)
 --project <String>               The project to download (default: paper)
---projects                       Get the list of projects
 --version <String>               The project version (default: default)
 ```